xHarlock/SimpleBot/README.md

 # SimpleBot
-Before running this bot, a file called `token.txt` with your Discord bot token inside is required in the project folder (Basically the same folder where `pom.xml` is).
+Before running this bot, a file called `token.txt` with your Discord bot token inside is required in the project folder (basically the same folder where `pom.xml` is).